ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 - `9-main.js`: Script to test the `groceriesList` function, demonstrating the initialization and display of the grocery `Map`.

 ### Task 10
+- `10-update_uniq_items.js`: Contains the `updateUniqueItems` function which updates the quantities in a `Map` based on specific conditions.
+This function demonstrates manipulation of `Map` objects and error handling when the argument is not as expected.
+- `10-main.js`: Script to test the `updateUniqueItems` function by displaying changes in the grocery list `Map`.

 ## Installation